Farzannajipour/Rental-Car-Minimal-Project/README.md

 # TBU front-end technical test

-This project is related to the booking frontend assignment.
+This project is related to the rental car frontend assignment.
 It is available by this URL [URL](https://booking-technical-test-94lut8m48-farzannajipour.vercel.app/0) .
 I have deployed it by Vercel.

 ## Available Scripts